rev-net/memo/pitch.md

 We think it's important for RRG to set an example of how a corporate entity can be successful as a scoped subcomponent of a public onchain revnet structure, in this case [$REV (see below)](#rev).

-### Mission
+### RRG Mission

 Bet on revnets to encourage the growth and sustainability of open internet economies.

 ### Bottom line

-RRG accumulates $REV and adds value to it in three ways: making web tools like [revnet.app](https://revnet.app) that let anyone browse and participate in revnets, building dev tools that make revnets easier to integrate, and accelerating new revnets.
+RRG accumulates $REV and adds value to it in three ways: being the trusted gateway to revnets through portals like [revnet.app](https://revnet.app) that let anyone browse and participate, building dev tools that make revnets easier to integrate within financial and white labeled applications, and accelerating new revnets.

 The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
 The fee is used to either issue new $REV from its revnet or buyback $REV from the market, depending on which is a better deal.
 RRG receives a portion of both $REV issuance and buybacks as the fees come in.

-RRG will also charge fees to help facilitate access to revnets by traditional finance and tech organizations.
+RRG will also have leverage to charge fees when facilitating access to revnets through its trusted services.

 ### Pitch to investors

 We're raising $5m by selling 10% of the company Revnet Research Group at a $50m valuation.

 We will use the bulk of this money to support the launch and marketing of revnet.app and associated revnets over the next 3 years.
-We will use some of the money to staff jango (project/tech lead), filip (ops/tech lead), aeolian (consumer/tech lead), kmac (marketing/tech lead).
+We will use some of the money to staff jango (project/tech lead), filip (ops/tech lead), aeolian (consumer/tech lead), kmac (marketing/tech lead), rob (legal).

 ### Fundraising operations